-Both of those figures are well above the State average and I want to thank and congratulate everyone in the Balonne Shire who has rolled up their sleeve, and ask anyone not yet vaccinated to do it now.
+Both of those figures are well above the State average and I want to thank and congratulate everyone in the Balonne Shire who has rolled up their sleeve, and ask anyone not vet vaccinated to do it now.

-Get vaccinated for yourself, your family, your friends and your community.
+vaccinated for your family, your friends and your community.